 We also provide facilitation services to assist groups to lead and face change so that regional and local communities can choose paths to their futures.

-We are also able to leverage our tax-deductible status to community organisations so as to help them undertake their own fundraising activities, as well as hold funds on behalf of community organisations through Donation Accounts.
+We are also able to leverage our tax-deductible status to community organisations so as to help them undertake their own fundraising activities, as well as hold funds on behalf of community organisations through our various Fundraising Accounts.

 We work closely with communities so they can better help themselves.
 We do this by building local capacity in leadership and governance of NFPs, as well as providing support for Community Foundations as they get off the ground and become sustainable.